 If you know that your international employees seem confused, frustrated, or disengaged – that’s good news.
 Not because a poor or non-existent employee experience is good.
 But because you recognize it and, as the saying goes, “you can only go up from here”.

 Part of your challenge in managing this function is undoubtedly lack of time.
 You’re already so busy that trying to get ahead of immigration questions seems like a luxury.
 Now is the time to enlist the help of other teams in setting up a communication and information process.

 The time invested will result in fewer mistakes, a smoother process, and a better overall employee experience.

-How’s your Employee Experience working?
+How are your Employee Experience initiatives performing?